Sign In / Sign Out

 Incompatible Majors: All music majors

-Advisors should not add the minor until the student presents a letter from the School of Music Academic Affairs Office confirming that the student has successfully passed the audition.
+Advisors should not add the minor until the student presents a letter from the School of Music, Dance and Theatre Academic Affairs Office confirming that the student has successfully passed the audition.

 Current ASU undergraduate students may pursue a minor and have it recognized on their ASU transcript at graduation.
 Students interested in pursuing a minor should consult their academic advisor to declare the minor and to ensure that an appropriate set of courses is taken.
 Minor requirements appear on the degree audit once the minor is added.
 Certain major and minor combinations may be deemed inappropriate by the college or department of either the major program or the minor.
 Courses taken for the minor may not count toward both the major and the minor.
 Students should contact their academic advisor for more information.